KrzysztofZaremba/KrzysztofZaremba.github.io/_pages/about.md

 My research interests are <b>health economics</b>,  <b>network economics</b>, <b>family economics</b>, and <b>applied econometrics</b>.
 I strive to understand how economic incentives change health outcomes through their impact on contact networks and partnership formation.
 In my job market paper, I study the effects of partnership formation and within-couple bargaining on maternal and neonatal health.

 I am particularly excited about network data analysis and data visualizations.
-Check out my app monitoring social distancing in Poland (in Polish):  <a href="https://kzaremba.shinyapps.io/Dystansowanie/" target="_blank"> https://kzaremba.shinyapps.io/Dystansowanie/</a>.
+Visit my <a href="https://kzaremba.shinyapps.io/Dystansowanie/" target="_blank"> app monitoring social distancing in Poland </a>.
 You can also see an example of visualizations from my work in the animation below.

 <br>